 Trump prominently considers run for NY governor

-Trump has met with Republican leaders and has pledged to spend tens of millions of dollars on a potential campaign, though those are the same kind of motions he's made once before for governor and several times for president over the years without ever actually jumping in.
+Trump, saying the state’s high taxes and tight gun-control laws make the popular Democratic incumbent vulnerable, has met with Republican leaders and has pledged to spend tens of millions of dollars on a potential campaign.
+He has made the same kind of motions once before for governor and several times for president over the years without ever actually jumping in.

 For now, he’s in no hurry to make up his mind.

 “I’ve got time,” he told The Associated Press in an interview this week.
 “I believe — and many people believe — I’m the only Republican who can win.
 I think I would win easily.”

 Trump, who Forbes estimates is worth $3.5 billion, has vowed that he’ll only run if the state’s Republican Party rallies behind him and he faces no challengers for the nomination.

 “I’ve said it very clearly: If the Republican Party can unify and get their act together, I would spend the money and run,” Trump said.

 His rumored entry, however, has been met with some skepticism.